“They’re a Christian, so why don’t they get to Sunday worship more often?”

 Discipleship in an On-Demand Culture (“Sparks”)

-Instead of just drawing people through the front door of the Sunday service and banking everything on the sermon, we want to offer daily “sparks” and “digital bursts” that go beyond the sermon and lead to deeper and ongoing conversations all week/month long—in Huddles, on Facebook, etc. We want to create, curate and proliferate these sparks into the “digital marketplace of ideas” in more convenient on-the-go formats such as podcasts, audio devotionals, videos to supplement the sermon, social media engagement, as well as continuing face-to-face gatherings such as Lifegroups, Huddles and Alpha.
+Instead of just drawing people through the front door of the Sunday service and banking everything on the sermon, we want to offer daily “sparks” and “digital bursts” that go beyond the sermon and engage people during the week/month long—in Huddles, on Facebook, etc. We want to create, curate and proliferate these sparks into the “digital marketplace of ideas” (cf. Acts 17:17) in more convenient on-the-go formats such as podcasts, audio devotionals, videos to supplement the sermon, social media engagement, as well as prioritizing face-to-face gatherings such as Lifegroups, Huddles and Alpha.

 Holistic Pathways and Coaching for Spiritual Healing (“Pools”)

 Sermons and Bible knowledge are great, but they aim mostly at our head and aren’t enough to transform the “heart, soul, mind and body” (Mark 12:30).
-For too long, we have applied three songs and a sermon like band-aids on broken hearts that require deeper inner healing.
-For a decade we have been referring people to Christian therapists, only to discover they often can’t afford to pay for the initial session, let alone ongoing therapy.
+For too long, we have applied three songs and a sermon like band-aids on broken hearts that may require deeper inner healing and ongoing care.
+For years I have been referring people to Christian therapists, only to be told they just can’t afford ongoing therapy even if they’re willing to seek it.

-MainStreet is forming a Spiritual Coaches Network of trained therapists, spiritual directors, Holy Yoga instructors, pastors and speakers, offering their gifts and guidance to MainStreeters and the broader community.
+For these reasons, MainStreet is forming a Spiritual Coaches Network of trained therapists, spiritual directors, Holy Yoga instructors, pastors and speakers, to offer their skills and personal guidance to MainStreeters and the broader community.
 We are are setting aside an office and budgeting to make 1-on-1 coaching, counseling and spiritual direction accessible and affordable to all who desire it.
 Our network of coaches, counselors, collaborators and consultants is already growing, and we thank God for their specialized gifts and expertise.